Analysis: Diplomatic woes pile up for isolated Israel

 Those dreams have long vanished and some analysts believe Prime Minister Benjamin Netanyahu and his right-wing government have simply decided to by-pass the region and build alliances elsewhere.

 "They don't expect peace with the Palestinians.
 They are giving up on the Middle East.
-They are focusing on eastern Europe," said Alon Liel, former director-general of the Israeli foreign ministry.
+They are focussing on eastern Europe," said Alon Liel, former director-general of the Israeli foreign ministry.

 "If you think like that then you can't expect good relations with your neighbours," he told Reuters.